-Beneficiaries of the MetLife Policyholder Trust As you know, Metropolitan Life Insurance Company demutualized effective April 7, 2000 and converted from a mutual life insurance company to a stock life insurance company.
+As you know, Metropolitan Life Insurance Company demutualized effective April 7, 2000 and converted from a mutual life insurance company to a stock life insurance company.
 As part of the process of demutualization, we conducted an initial public offering of common stock of MetLife, Inc., a newly-formed holding company.

 Under our plan, you were eligible for compensation in the form of cash or MetLife, Inc. common stock.
 Since you did not elect to receive cash in lieu of stock, you were allocated shares of MetLife, Inc. common stock.
 The stock is held for you in the MetLife Policyholder Trust.
-As a result, you own Trust Interests equal to the number of shares of MetLife, Inc. common stock held for you in the Trust.
+As a result, you own Trust

+Interests equal to the number of shares of MetLife, Inc. common stock held for you in the Trust.

-in our demutualization plan.
+Shares of MetLife, Inc. common stock held by the Trust will be voted in accordance with rules set forth in our demutualization plan.
 These rules are summarized in the enclosed description of the Purchase and Sale Program under the heading "The Voting of Shares Held in the Trust."

 You may sell the shares of MetLife, Inc. common stock held for you in the Trust and receive the proceeds, and, if you own less than 1,000 shares, you may buy more shares of MetLife, Inc. common stock to be held for you in the Trust, all on a commission-free basis, in accordance with the rules and procedures set forth in this brochure.
 The Purchase and Sale Program will last for the life of the Trust.
-You may also transfer your Trust Interests (that is, your interests in the shares of MetLife, Inc. common stock held for you in the Trust), but only in the limited circumstances described in the "Permitted transfers of Trust of your shares from the Trust, a right which became effective on April 7, 2001.
+You may also transfer your Trust Interests (that is, your interests in the shares of MetLife, Inc. common stock held for you in the Trust), but only in the limited circumstances described in the "Permitted transfers of Trust Interests" portion of this brochure.
+Finally, you now have the right to withdraw all (but not less than all) of your shares from the Trust, a right which became effective on April 7, 2001.